 Santa Ana Public Library (CA)

 Lupita Arroyo, raised in Santa Ana, CA, is the Principal Librarian, Youth Services, at Santa Ana Public Library (CA), a library that received the Mora Award in 2011.
 After experiencing the Mexican tradition of El día del niño in Mexico in 2009, Lupita started the tradition at the library where years ago she began her library journey as a tutor.
 Under her leadership, the annual Santa Ana Día celebration is a model of community collaboration.
-She expanded her Día commitment by agreeing to serve on the Mora Award Committee and has now generously agreed to be the Committee’s new chair, a time-consuming and challenging responsibility.
+She expanded her Día commitment by agreeing to serve on the Mora Award Committee and was the Committee’s chair, a time-consuming and challenging responsibility.
 I’m deeply grateful for her willingness to apply her professional leadership skills to deepening Día’s impact locally and nationally.
 Gracias, Lupita!

 School of Library & Information Studies, University of Alabama